Government of the Ukrainian People's Republic in exile: Culture

-The public and cultural activities of the UPR's exile government were organized through consonant civic formations that existed in different countries: the Union of Ukrainian Emigration Organizations in France, the Ukrainian Central Committee in Poland, the Public Assistance Committee of Ukrainian Emigrants in Romania, the Ukrainian Association in Czechoslovakia and others, whose work was coordinated by the General Emigration Council (headed by O. Shulhyn).
+The public and cultural activities of the UPR's exile government were organized through civic formations that existed in different countries: the Union of Ukrainian Emigration Organizations in France, the Ukrainian Central Committee in Poland, the Public Assistance Committee of Ukrainian Emigrants in Romania, the Ukrainian Association in Czechoslovakia and others, whose work was coordinated by the General Emigration Council (headed by O. Shulhyn).
 In Paris in 1926, the S. Petliura Library was founded, where the archival materials of the Ukrainian People's Republic were stored.

 In 1938, the UPR government founded the Ukrainian Mohyla-Mazepa Academy of Sciences.

 Through the activities of the UPR government, the Polish government established the Ukrainian Scientific Institute in Warsaw.

 The unofficial body of the UPR government was the weekly magazine "Trident" published in Paris (1925–1940), revived in 1959.
 After each session of the UPR Council, the Ukrainian Information Bureau published materials and documents.